paljs/create-nexus-type/README.md

 npm i create-nexus-type --save-dev
 ```

-## Command options for `cnt`
+### Command options for `cnt`

 ```
-  --schema To add schema file path if you not run command in root of project --outDir Created files output dir default src/types -mq      add this arg to create Queries and Mutations for models -m       add this arg to create Mutations
+  --schema To add schema file path if you not run command in root of project --outDir Created files output dir default src/types -mq      add this option to create Queries and Mutations for models -m       add this option to create Mutations
-  -q       add this arg to create Queries
+  -q       add this option to create Queries
-  -f       add this arg to add {filtering: true} option to Queries -o       add this arg to add {ordering: true} option to Queries
+  -f       add this option to add {filtering: true} option to Queries -o       add this option to add {ordering: true} option to Queries
 ```

 ### Example